1. Home

 Teams Add Channel.

-2. Give the channel a name, and provide a description for the channel, then click
+2. Give the channel a name, provide a Description of the channel, and Choose a channel type.
+Then, click Create.

 Managing a team